Upgrading Data Hubs

 - This is not a zero-downtime upgrade and service outages will occur.

 - During an OS upgrade, any data on the root volume (parcels, service logs, custom software) will be lost.
+For older clusters (created before March 26, 2021), OS upgrade is not available when the embedded Cloudera Manager database is on the root volume.

 - Cloudera Operational Database cannot be upgraded through the Data Hub user interface and must be upgraded through the CDP beta CLI.
 For more information see Upgrading Cloudera Operational Database.